 - 1.1.
 Following the findings from the previous engagement there was a clear desire from participants to see improvements in how the Council engages with them on decisions that affect their community. - 1.2.
 Following a review of existing corporate engagement structures, this report sets out a case for change which will provide a new approach for engaging with residents and other stakeholders, making the most of new digital tools and through refreshing some of our existing structures. - 1.3.
 It also forms part of a wider review of Communications & Engagement, with External & Internal Communications forming the other elements of the service. - 1.4.
-The report recommends investment in capacity to deliver a step-change in how residents can engage with the organisation. - 1.5.
-This new approach includes re-formatting the Community Forums; building on our relationship with local communities; replacing the biennial residents survey and improving our digital engagement offer. - 1.6.
+The proposals also include plans to improve coordination of consultation and engagement across the organisation and in conjunction with other partners. - 1.5.
+The report recommends investment in capacity to deliver a step-change in how residents can engage with the organisation. - 1.6.
+This new approach includes re-formatting the Community Forums; building on our relationship with local communities; replacing the biennial residents survey and improving our digital engagement offer. - 1.7.
 These proposals will link with the plans set out in the How We Work With Communities report, being considered by Cabinet and will support the Council ambition to nurture Civic Pride.